afzal-ahmed-qa/PostmanCollection-PetStore/README.md

 # PostmanCollection-PetStore
-This is a sample pet collection to automate pet API.
+This is a sample pet collection to automate pet API..